VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 This approach has a number of advantages:

 * **Simplicity #1.** This approach uses a thin abstraction layer over the underlying database.
 It is supported by multiple ORMs and minimizes the amount of code that you must write.
 * **Simplicity #2.** You only need to define a single repository and a single **Query** method.
 * **Simplicity #3.** You don't need a separate query object.On the read-side the queries should be simple because you have already de-normalized your data to support the read-side clients.
 * **Simplicity #4.** You can make use of LINQ to provide support for features such as filtering, paging, and sorting in the client.
 * **Testability.** You can use LINQ to Objects for mocking.

-> **MarkusPersona** In the RI, using Entity Framework, we didn't need to write any code at all to expose the **IQueryable** instance.
-We also had just a single **ViewRepository** class.
+> **MarkusPersona:** In the RI, using Entity Framework, we didn't need
+> to write any code at all to expose the **IQueryable** instance.
+We
+> also had just a single **ViewRepository** class.

 Possible objections to this approach include:

 * It is not easy to replace the data store with a non-relational database.
 However, you can choose to implement the write-model differently in each bounded context using an approach that is appropriate to that bounded context.
 * The client might abuse the **IQueryable** interface be performing operations that can be done more efficiently as a part of the de-normalization process.
 You should ensure that the de-normalized data fully meets the requirements of the clients.
 * Using the **IQueryable** interface hides the queries away.
 However, since you can de-normalize the data on the write-side, the queries against the relational database tables are unlikely to be complex.

 An alternative approach is to have the **ViewRepository** expose custom **Find** and **Get** methods as shown in the following code snippets.